Shipping-436/Shift_1.0/README.md

 1. At the top of the page go to "Edit Shifts"
 1. To enter new shifts go to the form on the left of the page.
     1. Enter the project number
-    1. Select the date of the shift/s you are planning to enter.
-(Note that you can use the calendar icon)
+    1. Select the date of the shift you are planning to enter.
+(Note that you can use the calendar icon for easy access and to avoid typing errors)
-    1. Enter the range of hours for that particular shift on the format noted on the form.
+    1. Enter the range of hours for that particular shift, in the format that the form is requesting.
 1. Select "Add Shift"
-1. A prompt will come up to verify you are ok with that information.
+1. A prompt will pop to verify you are ok proceeding with this addition.
 Click OK for Yes or Cancel to abort.
-1. As soon as OK is selected, the shift will show up on the shift table to the right of the screen, and it will be available to non-managerial users on their page.
+1. As soon as ok is selected, the shift will show up on the shift table to the right of the screen, and it will be available to non-managerial users on their page.
-1. If any shifts are entered incorrectly or need any changes, select the buttom on that shift on the shift table at the right.
+1. If any shifts are entered incorrectly or need any changes, select the box to the right of the shift on the available shift table.
 1. Select "Edit Shift" buttom at the bottom of screen.
 The system will prompt you to edit the shift of cancel the shift.
 1. If Edit is chosen, the information will populate on the left side of the screen for you to make changes and click "Add Shift" again when done.
-Select OK prompt to approve changes.
+Select the ok prompt to approve changes.
-1. If cancel is chosen, the system will prompt you to verify you want to delete this shift and if OK is selected the shift will be removed from the table.
+1. If cancel is chosen, the system will prompt you to verify if you want to delete the shift.
+If ok is selected, the shift will be removed from the table.
-1. Continue adding shifts, deleted or editing as needed.
+1. Continue adding, deleting or editing shifts as needed.
 1. For security purposes, please log off using the "Sign-out"link at the top-left side of the screen.